-The Workforce Innovation and Opportunity Act provides opportunities for more effective coordination among Core Program Partners.
+Purpose: Introduce Partners to Concepts to Assist in Providing a Seamless opportunities for more effective coordination among Core Program Partners.
 Partner coordination is stymied by partner database functionality and the inability for systems to talk to each other electronically.
 This webinar will provide partners an opportunity to consider some actions that can help with coordination in spite of the electronic challenges.
 The win/win/win is leveraged resources, increased customer service options, and wrap-around services.
 Better partner coordination should result in a more focused approach to job seekers getting and keeping a good job/career.